 - Include minimal verbal encouragement, such as “I understand,” and “go on.”

 4. Written Communication

 Written communication skills are also essential for effective nurse-to-nurse communication.
-As a nurse, you will be responsible for creating and updating patient records.
-It is critical that records are accurate and current so your patients can receive the best care possible.
-Also remember to protect patient confidentiality.
+As a nurse, you will be responsible for creating and updating the patient’s medical record.
+It is critical that the medical record is accurate and current so your patients can receive the best care possible.
+Also, remember to protect patient confidentiality.
 Some tips:

 - Make notes immediately following patient care so you do not forget anything.

 - Write legibly and clearly, using simple language.

 - Be sure to note accurate dates and times.

 5. Presentation Skills

 Effective presentation skills are most applicable during “handover”—when you are transferring patient care to another nurse or other healthcare providers.
 These skills will also help you demonstrate your knowledge and expertise clearly in a variety of workplace settings, such as presenting at conferences, participating in job interviews, giving case reports to physicians, and more.
 It’s a good idea to: